myriamas/Big-data-structure-project/README.md

 - Evaluating sharding distribution for different keys.
 - Providing an intuitive GUI for non-technical users.

-The tool is fully portable and can be launched by double-click—no terminal required.
+The tool is fully portable and can be launched by double click on the launcher.